phalcon/documentation/docs/cache.md

 ## Serializers
 The `Phalcon\Storage\Serializer` namespace offers classes that implement the [Serializable][serializable] interface and thus expose the `serialize` and `unserialize` methods.
 The purpose of these classes is to transform the data before saving it to the storage and after retrieving it from the storage.

+!!! info "NOTE"

-> **NOTE**: The default serializer for all adapters is `Phalcon\Storage\Serializer\Php` which uses PHP's `serialize` and `unserialize` methods.
+    The default serializer for all adapters is `Phalcon\Storage\Serializer\Php` which uses PHP's `serialize` and `unserialize` methods.
 These methods can suit most applications.
 However the developer might want to use something more efficient such as [igbinary][igbinary] which is faster and achieves a better compression.
-{: .alert .alert-info }

 The cache adapter can be configured to use a different serializer.
 The available serializers are: